techcommdude/GoogleSearch/README.md

 # Google Search website

-This project is deployed on Heroku: https://static-site-geoff.herokuapp.com/index.html
+This project is deployed on Heroku: <a href="https://static-site-geoff.herokuapp.com/index.html" target="_blank" rel="noopener">https://static-site-geoff.herokuapp.com/index.html</a>

+A screencast of the project can be found here: <a href="https://youtu.be/ZhVJL6xhVHA" target="_blank" rel="noopener">https://youtu.be/ZhVJL6xhVHA</a>

 This site attempts resembles the aesthetics, style and functionality of the Google Search main page, Google Image Search, and Google Advanced Search.